-According to the Federal Aviation Administration, weather delays at the New York City area's three biggest airports – Newark, LaGuardia and Kennedy are is the highest in the country, with nearly 60,000 delays of 15 minutes or more in 2013.
+According to the Federal Aviation Administration, weather delays at the New York City area's three biggest airports – Newark, LaGuardia, and Kennedy are the highest in the country, sometimes with nearly 60,000 delays of 15 minutes or more.
 The other top delay airports are in Chicago O'Hare and Midway, Philadelphia, San Francisco and Atlanta.

 - Flexible changes to tickets: airlines will generally waive ticket change fees and allow flights to be rebooked within up to seven days from the originally scheduled date.

 - Change your ticket completely: airlines may allow you to apply the full value of your unused ticket toward the purchase of a flight to a different destination.

 - Change ticket without penalties: carriers may allow a one-time change without fees if you remain on the same itinerary.

 - Refunds and partial refunds: if the weather is really bad and flight schedules are a mess, airlines may offer to refund your unused ticket and sometimes even the unused portion of your ticket if you have begun travel.

 How to Best Handle Weather-related Cancellations

 - Call ahead or check online before you go to the airport.
 If the roads are treacherous, the runways will be too.

 - Sign up for an airline's flight status messaging service for the very latest news on your travel.
 Also sign up for something like Flight Aware, a website and app that offers real-time flight tracking.